Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Why connecting explainability and contestability matters for AI policy

 \subsubsection{Contestability}

-Contestation rights are contained in the EU Charter of Fundamental Rights' guarantee of being heard~\cite{borraccetti_2011} and in both GDPR Article 22 and the Council of Europe's Convention 108+\footnote{The Council of Europe's Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data.}~\cite{almada_human_2019, CoE_Convention_108+}.
-Research on contestable AI design examines how various stakeholders, from human operators to decision subjects and third parties, can utilize mechanisms to challenge algorithmic decisions~\cite{Alfrink2022, lyons2022_conceptualising, almada_human_2019}.
-Examples of such mechanisms include data input control~\cite{lee2019procedural}, decision revision requests~\cite{lyons_algorithmic_2023}, and various audit methodologies~\cite{shen_everyday_audits_2021, costanza-chock_who_2022, raji2020_accountability_gap, marian_2023}.
-In both design~\cite{alfrink2023, almada_human_2019} and policy frameworks~\cite{kaminski2021right, casey_2019, maxwell_meaningful_2023}, the principle of contestability is described to be enabled through explainability.
+Contestability describes how various stakeholders, from human operators to decision subjects and third parties, can challenge algorithmic decisions~\cite{Alfrink2022, lyons2022_conceptualising, almada_human_2019} through data input control, decision revision requests, and various audit methodologies~\cite{shen_everyday_audits_2021, lee2019procedural, lyons_algorithmic_2023}.
+In both design and policy frameworks, the principle of contestability is described to be enabled through explainability~\cite{almada_human_2019, maxwell_meaningful_2023}.
+Contestation rights are contained in the EU Charter of Fundamental Rights~\cite{borraccetti_2011}, in GDPR Article 22, and the Council of Europe's Convention 108+\footnote{The Council of Europe's Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data.}~\cite{almada_human_2019, CoE_Convention_108+}.